WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 Each NPC has switches and flags:

-* Default direction - NPC will start its movement in a defined direction.
+* **Default direction** - NPC will start its movement in a defined direction.
 The direction option can have other names and values, for example, the name "Activation state" and values "On"/"Off", etc. Dependent on the algorithm and global settings.
-* Friendly - NPC won't communicate with playable characters and with other NPC's.
+* **Friendly** - NPC won't communicate with playable characters and with other NPC's.
 Friendly NPC's can't be killed, can't hurt player, can't be taken or grabbed.
 Playable characters and other NPC's can't stay on top of the friendly NPCs.
-* Not movable - NPC will be idle irrespective of its algorithm.
+* **Not movable** - NPC will be idle irrespective of its algorithm.
-* Set as boss - (inside of SMBX this option calling as "Legacy Boss") This is a special flag that automatically enables special events for some bosses which supports them.
-For example: if NPC has the activated "Boss" flag, will be changed background music to the boss's theme and when the boss will be defeat, will be spawned a special bonus item or the game will be completed.
+* **Set as boss** - (inside SMBX this option calling as "Legacy Boss" referring enabling of behaviour from previous SMBX versions) This is a special flag that defines the special behaviour for some bosses which supports them.
+For example: if NPC has the activated "Boss" flag, the background music will be changed to the boss's theme and when the boss will be defeat, a special bonus item will be spawned or the game will be set as completed.
-* Talk message - The message which will be displayed when a player will try to talk with this NPC.
+* **Talk message** - The message which will be displayed when a player will try to talk with this NPC.
 After displaying this message will be activated event slot.
-* Generator - Making NPC generator.
+* **Generator** - Making NPC generator.
 From the one point will be spawned new NPC's every each defined time delay.
-  * Generator type - Warp - NPC will be smoothly warped.
+  * **Generator type** - Warp - NPC will be smoothly warped.
 Projectile - NPC will be appeared by sharply shoot.
-  * Generator direction - defining the direction of the spawn of NPC
+  * **Generator direction** - defining the direction of the spawn of NPC

 _Message box editing_